BabylonJS/Editor/README.md

 * linux
 * all (to package all platforms above with a single command line)

-And "--arch" the architecture:
+And "--arch" the architecture (optional):
 * x64
 * x86

+Example:
+* gulp electron --win32

-Roadmap for v1.0
+Roadmap for v1.1
 ======
+* Introduce Shader Material Creator
-* Introduce Actions Builder
+* Introduce physics tools

 Licence
 ======